dongliang3571/Web-Network-Notes/README.md

 An identity can contain multiple claims with multiple values and can contain multiple claims of the same type.

-### X.509, certificate, CA, keystore, truststore, private key, HTTPS
+### X.509, certificate, CA, keystore, truststore, private key, HTTPS, TLS/SSL, Crytography

 #### keystore vs truststore